 - If there’s a bathroom USE IT.
 If there’s not, we shouldn’t just poop anywhere we’d like.

 - If you need to poop make sure to go 70 big steps away from water, trails, and camp – then dig a hole.

 - Find a place that has nice rich soil, your cathole should be 6-8 inches deep.
 This allows the microbiotic activity in the soil to break down your waste.

-- When finished, fill your cathole in with the dirt you took out and disguise it.
-Pack out your TP and ALL feminine products.
-We like to use doggy bags or duct tape a Ziploc so you don’t have to look at your poopy TP.
+- When finished, fill your cathole in with the dirt you took out.
+Pack out your toilet paper and ALL feminine products.
+We like to use doggy bags or a Ziploc bag covered in duct tape so you don’t have to look at your poopy TP.

-- Be aware of areas with special regulations, like the Whintey Portal and many permitted rivers, that require you to not only carry out the TP, but also the poo in sealable bags that make it easy to pack out and dispose of.
+- Be aware of areas with special regulations, like the Whitney Portal and many permitted rivers that require you to not only carry out the TP, but also the poo in sealable bags that make it easy to pack out and dispose of.

 - To wash yourself or your dishes, carry water 200 feet away from streams or lakes and use small amounts of biodegradable soap or no soap at all.